decretist/Dissertation/Chapter3/chapter3.markdown

 school-texts (and, hence, that comments were best relegated to the margins)."
 Winroth, , 191.

-[7] At most, there seems to have been a limited claim of authority being made by the authors of the first-recension *dicta* (Gratian 1) on behalf of their *magister*, the author of the case statements (Gratian 0), whose harmonization of the canons was authoritative for them.
+[8] At most, there seems to have been a limited claim of authority being made by the authors of the first-recension *dicta* (Gratian 1) on behalf of their *magister*, the author of the case statements (Gratian 0), whose harmonization of the canons was authoritative for them.

-[8] John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 145–72.
+[9] Noonan, “Gratian Slept Here.”

-[9] See Stephan Kuttner, “The Father of the Science of Canon Law,” *Jurist* 1 (1941): 2–19.
+[10] See Stephan Kuttner, “The Father of the Science of Canon Law,” *Jurist* 1 (1941): 2–19.
 Kuttner argues that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, and not in its original